-There are nearly 60,000 farms in Ontario and each farmer produces enough food to feed 120 people every year!
+There are approximately 57,000 farms in Ontario and each farmer produces enough food to feed 120 people every year!
 These farms have more than $9 billion in cash receipts - that's approximately one quarter of all farm revenue in Canada.

 Agriculture is more than food to eat.
-Cloth and textiles begin in the barnyard as wool and in the field with hemp.
-Hemp, an experimental crop, is also used to make paper and a variety of industrial products.
+Some cloth and textiles begin in the barnyard, as wool, and in the field, with hemp.
+Hemp is also used to make paper and a variety of industrial products.

-Corn is processed into road de-icers, windshield washer fluid, ethanol fuel, soap, toothpaste, paint, varnish and sparkplugs to name a few.
+Corn is processed into products such as road de-icers, windshield washer fluid, ethanol fuel, soap, toothpaste, paint and spark plugs, to name a few.

 Bioeconomy inputs such as soybeans, grains or manure, produced on the farm, are used to create alternative fuels and green energy, contributing to a cleaner environment.